Empirical evidence: Background

 In philosophy of science, evidence is understood as that which confirms or disconfirms scientific hypotheses and arbitrates between competing theories.
 Measurements of Mercury's "anomalous" orbit, for example, constitute evidence that plays the role of neutral arbiter between Newton's and Einstein's theory of gravitation by confirming Einstein's theory.
 For scientific consensus, it is central that evidence is public and uncontroversial, like observable physical objects or events and unlike private mental states.
 This way it can act as a shared ground for proponents of competing theories.
 Two issues threatening this role are the problem of underdetermination and theory-ladenness.
 The problem of underdetermination concerns the fact that the available evidence often provides equal support to either theory and therefore cannot arbitrate between them.
 Theory-ladenness refers to the idea that evidence already includes theoretical assumptions.
 These assumptions can hinder it from acting as neutral arbiter.
 It can also lead to a lack of shared evidence if different scientists do not share these assumptions.
-Thomas Kuhn is an important advocate of the position that theory-ladenness in relation to scientific paradigms plays a central role in science.
+Thomas Kuhn is an important advocate of the position that theory-ladenness concerning scientific paradigms plays a central role in science.